mastrof/MicrobeAgents.jl/docs/src/randomwalks.md

 model = UnremovableABM(Microbe{2}, space, dt)
 ```
-But we now add bacteria with different properties (1 per type)
+But we can now add bacteria with different motility patterns
+(we import Distributions.jl to use a Normal distribution for the speed of
+one of our microbes)
 ```
+using Distributions
 add_agent!(model; motility=RunReverse(speed_forward=[55]), rotational_diffusivity=0.2)
 add_agent!(model; motility=RunTumble(speed=Normal(30,6)), turn_rate=0.5)
 add_agent!(model; motility=RunReverseFlick(speed_backward=[6]), rotational_diffusivity=0.1)